-The E-Myth Revisited also relates to that real life disconnect between expertise and rewards.
+The E-Myth Revisited relates in many ways to that real life disconnect between expertise and rewards.

 “Hate” for the Sarah’s Pie Shop case study

-Some people I’ve spoken with dislike the metaphor of Sarah’s Pie Shop that runs throughout The E-Myth Revisited as a representation of the self made business person.
-(In summary – Sarah is a baker who attempts to start a pie shop, and she begins failing to keep the shop running smoothly because she is a “baking wonk” and focused only on baking and pies.)
+Some people I’ve spoken with dislike the concocted example of Sarah’s Pie Shop that runs throughout The E-Myth Revisited as a representation of the self made business person.

-In fact I read people who hate the store narrative since they don’t think it applies to them.
+I read and have conversed with quite a few people who hate the store narrative since they don’t think any of the issues apply to them.
 Or they find it patronizing and condescending to them personally.